 Why Clinics and Hospitals Are Finally Going Digital

-1. Patient Expectations Have Evolved
+Patient Expectations Have Shifted

-Here’s a stat that should make every healthcare executive uncomfortable: 66% of healthcare professionals report losing significant time to mundane administrative tasks that could easily be automated.
+66% of healthcare professionals report losing significant time to administrative tasks that could be automated.
+Time spent on paperwork is time not spent on patient care.

 The Real Cost of Poor Healthcare App Design

-I’m not being dramatic.
-Studies from the National Center for Biotechnology Information show that confusing interfaces contribute to medical errors, including medication miscalculations, misinterpreted diagnostic results, and delayed emergency responses.
+Poor healthcare app design contributes to patient harm.
+Studies from the National Center for Biotechnology Information document how confusing interfaces contribute to medical errors: medication miscalculations, misinterpreted diagnostic results, delayed emergency responses.

-Here’s where most founders get it wrong: they assume healthcare apps have one type of user.
+A common mistake: assuming healthcare apps have one type of user.

 Healthcare apps serve multiple user types with completely different needs, stress levels, and technical capabilities: